- What is the levy used for?

 You can object to the capital improved value of your property with your local council.
 Contact your local council for more information on the objection process.

-Properties are allocated an Australian Valuation Property Classification Code (AVPCC) by the valuer based on the existing use of the land.
-The AVPCC is used to determine the land use classification applicable to the property.
+A valuer allocates an Australian Valuation Property Classification Code (AVPCC) based on the existing use of the land.
+This code is used to determine the land use classification applicable to the property.

 If I sell my property, do I get a refund for the portion of the year that I no longer own the property?